danreeves/danreev.es/_posts/2014-06-12-guide-to-gulp.md

 While there are many purpose-written Gulp plugins (e.g gulp-compass), gulpfiles are just like any other node program and you can use any node modules to do custom tasks; you don't even have to use streams.

 The `--save-dev` option saves these packages to your `devDependencies` list in `package.json`.
-If you donâ€™t already have this file, I recommend creating one according to the [docs](https://www.npmjs.org/doc/json.html) or using `npm init` in the project root folder.
+If you don't already have this file, I recommend creating one according to the [docs](https://www.npmjs.org/doc/json.html) or using `npm init` in the project root folder.
 This means that anyone using this project will know exactly what packages they need and npm can automatically install them.

 ### Grasping Gulps API